 I also need to figure out how I want to configure the storage in the two cabinets on either side of the center drawers on the back wall.

 So no, it’s not finished, but I’ve made an amazing amount of progress in the last five weeks, and I’m very proud of what I’ve accomplished with my own two hands.
 And I’ll just keep plugging away until it’s completely finished.
 I’ve come too far to get sidetracked now!

-UPDATE: Since the One Room Challenge didn’t officially end until Sunday night, I decided to work two more days and see just how far I could get.
+EDIT: Since the One Room Challenge didn’t officially end until Sunday night, I decided to work two more days and see just how far I could get.
 It’s still not finished, but I got all of my open shelves built!

 I’ll just keep going until it’s finished.
 I think I’ll need about another week to get this room completely finished.

 Be sure to check out all of the other participants in the One Room Challenge!

 My pantry is finished!
 Want to see the entire project from start to finish?
 You can find every single post about the pantry build right here…

 Or you can skip to the end and see how it turned out.
 Here’s a peek of the finished pantry…